 It’s a very easy-to-use tool and provides you with some important information without getting too lost in the data overwhelm.

-This keyword research tool that not only gives you long tail keyword suggestions but also tells you a percentage of how likely you are to be able to rank for the keyword you type in.
+This keyword research tool not only gives you long-tail keyword suggestions but also tells you a percentage of how likely you are to be able to rank for the keyword you type in.